mjaganm/CosmosCassandraStress/README.md

 ## 2. Build from Sources

 ### 2a.
 For logging latencies onto AppInsights: (Optional)
-     - Create an AppInsights account in azure
+     - Create an AppInsights account in Azure portal (https://portal.azure.com)
      - Get the "Instrumentation key" from "Overview page"
      - Add the key to the sources in "CassandraStrss.java": runLoadTest() -- TelemetryConfiguration.getActive().setInstrumentationKey("<Set your Instrumentation key here>");

 ### 2b.
-You could quickly run the available jar (AppInsights logs are not available to you)
+Quickly run the available jar (Please keep in mind that, using this option AppInsights logs are not available to you to check latency numbers)

 Linux fat jar available here: https://cosmoscassandra.blob.core.windows.net/cassandrastress/CosmosCassandra-Linux-2.0-SNAPSHOT-jar-with-dependencies.jar